Swiss bourgeoisie: Cantonal particularities

 In the canton of Valais, there are still many active bourgeoisies.
 Along with the municipal commune that deals with resident citizens, one generally finds the bourgeois commune, whose scope particularly affects the citizens who originate from the municipality with regard to the law on nationality.
 Thus, one can be Swiss and residing in a municipality, without having the right of bourgeoisie.

 In contrast, in the canton of Geneva (which replaced the Republic of Geneva), the bourgeoisie of Geneva have had no influence since 1798.
 The title of bourgeois in Geneva has no value and gives no additional rights since that date.

 Honorary bourgeoisie

 Honorary bourgeoisie is given to certain people, who strive for the well-being of the country or a municipality.
 It is not hereditary and has no effect on nationality.

 Napoleon III was a bourgeois of the municipality of Salenstein.

-The former king of Sweden Gustave IV Adolphe was a bourgeois of the commune of Basel.
+The former king of Sweden Gustav IV Adolf was a bourgeois of the commune of Basel.